Niloy333/Wearanize_plus/README.md

 - Create an [ORCID account](https://orcid.org/) using the same email address you provided in the DUA.
 If you use an existing ORCID account, please include the intended email address and make it visible.
 - Visit the [Wearanize+ collection](https://data.ru.nl/collections/di/dcmn/DSC_wearanize_t0000657a_579).
 - Log in to RDR via ORCID.
 - Click “Request access” to the collection.
 This registers your credentials in RDR and makes it easier to grant access once the DUA has been approved by Radboudumc.
-If multiple researchers need access under the same DUA, each person should submit an access request in RDR using their own ORCID account following the same procedure.
+- If multiple researchers need access under the same DUA, each person should submit an access request in RDR using their own ORCID account following the same procedure.

 > [!IMPORTANT]
-> **We are currently working on releasing an open access version of the Wearanize+ dataset, containing all physiological data (excluding the questionnaires), which will be available to users without a formal DUA.
-Please stay tuned for updates.**
+> **This collection contains only one set of manual sleep scores.
+Both sets of scores are [available here](https://github.com/Niloy333/Wearanize_plus/tree/base/manual_sleep_scores).**

 ## Devices and Modalities